openhab/openhabian/docs/openhabian-amanda.md

 ### NAS mount example

 ```
 ----- EXAMPLE ONLY ----- Don't use unless you understand what these commands do ! ----- EXAMPLE ONLY -----
-pi@pi:~ $ sudo bash
+pi@openhab:~ $ sudo bash
-root@pi:/home/pi# host nas
+root@openhab:/home/pi# host nas
 nas.fritz.box has address 192.168.1.100
-root@pi:/home/pi#
+root@openhab:/home/pi#
-root@pi:/home/pi# mkdir -p /storage/server
+root@openhab:/home/pi# mkdir -p /storage/server
-root@pi:/home/pi# echo "192.168.1.100://share/freespace     /storage/server    nfs     nolock,noatime  0       0" >> /etc/fstab
+root@openhab:/home/pi# echo "192.168.1.100://share/freespace     /storage/server    nfs     nolock,noatime  0       0" >> /etc/fstab
-root@pi:/home/pi# mount /storage/server
+root@openhab:/home/pi# mount /storage/server
-root@pi:/home/pi# df -k /server
+root@openhab:/home/pi# df -k /server
 Filesystem                       1K-blocks       Used Available  Use% Mounted on
 192.168.1.100://share/freespace 2882740768 2502091488 380649280   87% /storage/server
-root@pi:/home/pi#
+root@openhab:/home/pi#
 ----- EXAMPLE ONLY ----- Don't use unless you understand what these commands do ! ----- EXAMPLE ONLY -----
 ```

 ### USB storage mount example

-Note that this is showing two alternative versions, for FAT16/FAT32 filesystems (i.e. the original MS-DOS and the improved Windows filesystems that you usually use for USB sticks) and another version to use the ext4 native Linux filesystem.
+Note that this is showing two alternative versions, for FAT16/FAT32 file systems (i.e. the original MS-DOS and the improved Windows file systems that you usually use for USB sticks) and another version to use the ext4 native Linux filesystem.
 You can use ext4 on a stick or USB-attached hard drive.
 Either way, you just need one or the other.

 ```
 ----- EXAMPLE ONLY ----- Don't use unless you understand what these commands do ! ----- EXAMPLE ONLY -----
-root@pi:/home/pi# fdisk -l /dev/sda
+root@openhab:/home/pi# fdisk -l /dev/sda
 Disk /dev/sda: 14,8 GiB, 15836643328 bytes, 30930944 sectors
 Units: sectors of 1 * 512 = 512 bytes
 Sector size (logical/physical): 512 bytes / 512 bytes